telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Inspecting Browser Events

-Each log contains browser events that are triggered by user interaction.
+Each log contains browser events triggered by user interaction.
 Each event stores additional information about the date and time it occurred and the specific technical data associated with the event.
-Additionally, the `click` events contain a screenshot with an action pointer.
+The `click` events contain a screenshot with an action pointer.

 Fiddler tracks the following events:
 - **click** mouse event